Log IN and Password information will be provided when 2015 dues are paid.

 One of our primary focuses is keeping our members abreast of industry news.
 Via fax and mail alerts, our newsletter and our Web site, we ensure that our membership is constantly kept up-to-date.

-To achieve this goal, TCTANJ’s Executive Board, made up of representatives from every county in the State, meets six times a year to discuss matters like municipal finance, taxes, and legislative issues.
+To achieve this goal, TCTANJ’s Executive Board, made up of representatives from every county in the State, meets several times a year to discuss matters like municipal finance, taxes, and legislative issues.
 Information collected at these meetings, along with other relevant news items from the industry and our membership, becomes the main content of our quarterly publication, The Criterion.

 Our Web site is an evolving information source for our membership.
 It lists industry events and news, as well as contact information for the Association.